merkleID/covid-domains/README.md

 It's up to the dns-admin to properly install those lists and configure his own dns resolver.

-File 0.0.0.0-domains is for general purpose, usually Unbound
+File 0.0.0.0-domains is for general purpose, usually Unbound.

 File full-domains-list.txt can be used with Pi-Hole.